jamesob/jamesob.github.io/_posts/2017-01-28-destruction-creation.md

 potpourri of telecommunication and profit motive would've eventually netted us personal computers, but it's hard to know.

-It's safe to say the kind of abilities, value, and connectivity that we enjoy because of widely dispersed computing wouldn't have gotten here nearly as quickly, and that's ironic.
+~~It's safe to say the kind of abilities, value, and connectivity that we enjoy because of widely dispersed computing wouldn't have gotten here nearly as quickly, and that's ironic.~~

+Edit: [@lucaswiman](https://twitter.com/lucaswiman) has kindly offered some perspective that calls into question that last, kinda grim statement:

+> Shannon's work on information theory was pre-war, and unclassified.
+It had a
+> much bigger practical impact, since Turing's work remained classified for
+> decades.
+I'd say the Cold War had a bigger effect on the history of
+> computation than WWII due to the need for nuclear weapons simulations and the
+> space race.
+Arguably the main innovations required for the first electronic
+> computers came out of Bell Labs and pre-war academic research.
+It's possible
+> that absent WWII and the Cold War, we'd be a few years behind in technologies
+> which happened to have military importance, but I'd take that trade off.